Rolf Harris: Profile

 - From the section Entertainment & Arts

-Veteran entertainer, musician and artist Rolf Harris has been found guilty of 12 charges of indecent assault between the 1960s and '80s.
+Veteran entertainer, musician and artist Rolf Harris has been cleared of three charges of indecent assault which were alleged to have taken place between 1977 and 2004.
+It follows his conviction in 2014 for 12 indecent assaults between the 1960s and '80s.

-The 84-year-old has been a fixture on screens in Britain and beyond since television took off in the 1950s.
+The 86-year-old was a fixture on screens in Britain and beyond since television took off in the 1950s.

 He found fame in 1953 on BBC children's TV, a year after he had arrived in the UK at the age of 21 from his native Australia.